 Goals and methodology

-Our sports and cooperation modules provide open, low-barrier-to-entry settings for a first exchange wkbetween young people without a common language.
+Our sports and cooperation modules provide open, low-barrier-to-entry settings for a first exchange between young people without a common language.
 During project weeks, neighbourhood improvement projects or weekly clubs, our participants experience a comfortable group atmosphere, developing trust and friendships between participants.
 Hands-on games provide newly arrived migrant children with an opportunity to get to know local children without pressure to perform.
 They also plan neighborhood actions to enhance positive identification with their local area.
 Joint sporting exercises foster constructive group dynamics and decrease fear of contact.
 Along the way, self-confidence, language skills and local knowledge are improved.
 In sum, RespAct equips children with all necessary prerequisites for a successful integration of individuals and life-worlds.

 Opportunities for educators